 5- Ride the Mole Antonelliana Elevator

-At 167 metres tall, the Mole Antonelliana building stands conspicuously above Turin’s classical city skyline.
+At 167 metres tall, the Mole Antonelliana building stands conspicuously above Turin’s classic city skyline.

 Originally commissioned as a synagogue but rejected by the Jewish community, this 19-century brick building topped by an aluminium spire was transformed into a temple to film.